mmrosatab/users-challenge/README.md

-NextJS application to show informations about users
+NextJS application to show informations about users.

 ## Getting Started

-First, run the development server:
+How run application?

 yarn dev